Heather-Wimberley/eee3088f-group5-stm32HAT/README.md

 ## Proximity and Temperature Sensing HAT

-Our HAT will consist of a temperature, humidity and proximity sensor.
+Our HAT will include a temperature and proximity sensor.
 These sensors will allow for our HAT to provide the device it is attached to with useful parameters of its environment.
-The device we would attach our HAT to would be a water dispenser.
-The proximity sensor will be able to detect when a glass is in position to be filled and the temperature sensor will help to keep the water’s temperature consistent.
+The device we will be attaching our HAT to is the STM32 Discovery Microcontroller.
+The scenario we would use our HAT in would be to create efficient water dispensers.
+The proximity sensor will be able to detect when a bottle/hand is in position to receive water and the temperature sensor will help to monitor the water’s temperature.
+Other scenarios our HAT could be used in include drones, cars and automatic sliding doors

 ## Contents
 This repo contains all files needed to understand the functionality of the HAT as well as have the HAT built.